Blue Line Upgrade: Trust is a must

 By now Mazur knows only too well that for Asian customers, two issues are of great importance.
 “We at Siemens not only have to be reliable with regard to delivery but also with understanding and supporting our customers,” he explains.
 He is positive that the extension of the “Blue Line” subway route in Bangkok was awarded to Siemens in September last year by the operator, Bangkok Expressway and Metro Public Company Limited (BEM), and its parent company, Ch.
 Karnchang Public Company Limited, a construction business, precisely because they fulfill these criteria.
 It is a turnkey project comprising the supply of 35 three-part metro trains, signaling technology, traction power supply, and the entire equipment for the associated depot and workshop.

 As the availability of trains is critical to the cost-effectiveness of transport systems, Siemens has also been assigned responsibility for maintenance and services until 2029.
 Dr. Sombat Kitjalaksana, Managing Director of BEM, is very pleased with this decision.
 “So if we talk about Siemens, they are one of the few companies in the world that have such high quality that they can take care of the overall system for us so well,” he explains, making it clear that his choice undoubtedly also had to do with continuity.
 After all, both companies can look back on a successful shared history.
 Already in 2004, the Blue Line was delivered by Siemens as a turnkey rail system.
 Every day, around 320,000 passengers are transported along the 20-kilometer route with 18 stops.
 This line is now being extended by an additional19 stations, covering a distance of around 28 kilometers.
-According to forecasts, up to 500,000 passengers per day will be transported on this line after the extension.
+According to forecasts, up to 500,000 passengers per day will be transported on this line after the extension is finished.

 Really understand your customer